Justin2997/Justin2997/README.md

 ### Hi there 👋

 I am Justin,
-DevOps at ServiceNow, Founder and Full Stack Dev at Evenix.
+Senior MLOps at ServiceNow, Founder and Full Stack Dev at Evenix and Co-Founder and VP Sofware at ARTIK.
 Working on Web3 in my free time.

 🔭  Working on :
 - [A easy way to show your NFT on a web site](https://collections.justinbrulotte.com/)